RokalmGit/paymenttrackerrep/README.md

 2) Download the latest version of JDK and install it.
 It can be found here: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 3) Set the PATH for maven and JAVA_HOME.
 To do so, right click on My PC (or This PC on Win10) and go to Properties, Advanced System Settings, Advanced, Environment Variables.
-Add a user variable called “Path” if it doesn't exist and set variable value to the path of the “bin” file in maven directory.
+Add a user variable called “Path” if it doesn't exist and set variable value to the path of the “bin” folder in maven directory.
 For example, mine is at C:\Users\Rokalm\Desktop\apache-maven-3.3.9\bin.

 If the variable exists, edit it and add the path to the very end.
 Path strings are seperated by “;”.